surifirstpin/biplus_documentation/docs/README.md

 #### Deployment

-With Bi+ you have flexibility to integrate into your existing data infrastructure, no matter where it is either on-premise or in the cloud.
+With Acubi you have flexibility to integrate into your existing data infrastructure, no matter where it is either on-premise or in the cloud.

 #### Speed